DraXus/draxus.github.io/content/about.en.md

 ---
 title: "About"
-description: "PhD in ML, 15+ years in AI.
-Background, approach, and working style."
+description: "PhD in ML, 15+ years experience.
+Background and working style."
 layout: "about"
 mainClass: "container--wide"
 ---